 Travel Without Pet

 When it comes to planning a vacation, or going on vacation, not much about it stresses me except for one thing.
 I don’t worry about the flight, where I’m going to stay, how much money to bring, or even the language barrier.
-The one thing I worry about when it comes to vacations is my pet.
+The one thing I worry about with vacations is my dog.
 Who is going to watch my dog while I’m gone?

 What happens when people like me go on vacation?
 We stress about the one thing that most people don’t stress about, and we hope that even if that dog doesn’t get as much attention as it usually gets from us, that at least it will be alive and well when we return.